Toners, Acne, Reviews, Skincare

 bentoncosmetics.com

-Benton Aloe BHA Skin Toner ‘s ingredients list is (if I do may say so myself) “modernized hanbang”– herbal, soothing, full of humectants (butylene glycol, glycerin, sodium hyaluronate, beta-glucan…) but with a touch up of today – salicylic acid.
+Benton Aloe BHA Skin Toner’s ingredients list is, if I may say so, “modernized Hanbang“– herbal, soothing, full of humectants like butylene glycol, glycerin, sodium hyaluronate, beta-glucan, but with a touch up of today – salicylic acid.

 I love them all!
 Plus, it is essential oil-free and fragrance-free.